What is head banging and body rocking?

 One or two movements can occur every second or two and "episodes" often last up to 15 minutes.
 Sometimes this may be accompanied by humming or other vocalizations.
 The movements usually stop if the child is distracted or after sleep is established.
 Usually, there is no recall (amnesia) upon awakening.

-As a parent, should I be concerned about my child's head banging and body rocking behaviors?
+Should I be concerned about my child's head banging and body rocking behaviors?

 If your child is normal and healthy and only shows these behaviors during the night or at naptime, you should not be concerned -- these are common ways for children to fall asleep.
 They are seen in many healthy infants and children beginning at an average of 6-9 months of age.
 These behaviors typically subside by age 2 or 3 and by age 5 are only still seen in 5 percent of normal, healthy children.
 These movements tend to occur at the same rate in both girls and boys and may run in families with a history of these movement disorders.